viktordanov/liner/README.md

+_This fork is intended for use in [Abacus](https://github.com/viktordanov/abacus) and it implements support for optional Ctrl-C, Ctrl-V actions._

+_`line.SetCtrlCAborts(true)` overrides any custom Ctrl-C action_

 Liner
 =====

 Liner is a command line editor with history.
 It was inspired by linenoise;
 everything Unix-like is a VT100 (or is trying very hard to be).
 If your